dahliakyu/deep_rl_maze_navigation/README.md

 - add comments and docstrings to the code base
 - code optimisation and refractoring
 - maze generation
-- enhanced visuals in visualisations such as colour and heat map settings
+- enhanced visuals in visualisations such as customised colour and heat map settings
 - debugging process:
     - hyperparameter adjustment suggestions for undesirable tranining results
-    - extremely slow training speed with keras
+    - improving extremely slow training speed with keras